M.A./J.D. DUAL DEGREE IN GENDER AND & WOMEN’S STUDIES AND THE COLLEGE OF LAW

 Other support is sometimes available through the Office of Student Financial Aid with priority given to applications received by March 1.

-GWS Course Requirements for the GWS MA portion of the program:
+GWS Course Requirements for the GWS MA portion of the Dual Degree program:

 15 UNITS Core GWS Requirements:

-2 Core Choice: Select two courses taught by core GWS faculty
+Two Core Choice: Select two courses taught by core GWS faculty, see lis below (6 units)

 6 ADDITIONAL GWS UNITS (these may be cross-listed with GWS)